SolalVall/autoVPN/README.md

 Custom ansible role for automated vpn (with OpenVPN) only for CentOS 7 (for the moment)

-DOCUMENTATION WILL COME SOON
+*DOCUMENTATION WILL COMING SOON*

+Actual Version:
-Actual Version: * OpenVPN 2.4.6
+* OpenVPN 2.4.6
 * EasyRSA 3.0.3